weidot4/Weikipop/README.md

 # THIS IS OBSOLETE!!
 Entire rust writeup and successor to Weikipop by a great friend has been finally achieved!
-It's super good!!
-It's still being worked on though so please be patient with any current problems https://github.com/stellarie/chibipop
+It's still being worked on though with the ocr currently being especially finicky so please be patient with any current problems https://github.com/stellarie/chibipop

 weikipop is a desktop Japanese OCR lookup tool built on top of the original Meikipop project line.